stas-prokopiev/char/README.rst

 | If you try to call function with wrong types of arguments: **func("pewpew")**
-| you'll get an error like this:
+| then you'll get a nice exception with description:

 .. code-block:: bash